-Add SCOPE constraint/define_clock to Register.
-Instance.
+Source Add SCOPE constraint/define_clock to Register Register.
+Instance, like a PLL or clock DLL Instance.
 If the instance has more than one clock output, apply the clock constraints to each of the output nets, making sure to use the n: prefix (to signify a net) in the SCOPE table.
-Net.
+Combinatorial logic Net.
 Make sure to use the n: prefix in the SCOPE interface.